pret/pokered/FEATURES.md

 - Seafoam Islands, Cerulean Cave, and the Safari Zone will remember you used Surf between going between map areas so you don't have to repeatedly use it.
 - Fuchsia City's layout has been modified very slightly to be less annoying to navigate.
 - The Daycare has a PC in it.
 - Route 23 has some grass just after the north exit of Victory Road to allow reaching those encounters more easily late game.
+The pokemon here will give full EXP unlike all other wild pokemon so it's a good place to train.
 - Elevators will tell you when you select the floor you're already on.
 - Some pokemon evolve at earlier levels
 - Many pokemon have better base stats.
 You can view base stats by checking the pokedex entry after catching the pokemon.
 Or, see the wiki for the full data.
 - Many pokemon have better learnsets than before.
 See the wiki for the data.
+- You can use the itemfinder in the GAME CORNER to detect hidden coins now.
+- A Save file updater was implemented, allowing you to transfer your save from the original game to work with PureRGB.
+Just open the original save file on PureRGB and the game will ask whether to update it.

 ## New Gameplay Features
 - Mew is under the truck!!!
 Use strength on it from the right side.
 If the SS Anne has left, it returns after obtaining the Soul Badge.